ashishsamarth/Cloud/Azure/Important-Notes/Questions-&-Answers/Q&As.md

 https://docs.microsoft.com/en-us/azure/cognitive-services/custom-vision-service/getting-started-build-a-classifier

 --------------------------------------------------------------------------------------------------------------------------
-Q: Your team is planning on using the Azure AI Document Intelligence service.
+Q-072: Your team is planning on using the Azure AI Document Intelligence service.
 Which of the following can be done with this service?
 Choose 2 answers from the options given below
 --------------------------------------------------------------------------------------------------------------------------
 a.
 Recognize the InvoiceID
 b.
 Recognize the Customer’s Photo
 c.
 Recognize the CustomerId
 d.
 Translate the VendorAddress to a different language

 Overall explanation: You can use the Azure AI Document Intelligence service to recognize key elements from an invoice , receipt etc. You can’t use it to recognize images or to translate languages.